Carrying the coldness of the dissection room and the scent of disinfectant, I returned to the apartment.

 He finally spoke, his tone serious, even tinged with concern.

-"Maybe it's just a similar scent?
-Or perhaps there was something else at the scene emitting that odor?"
+"Perhaps it's just a similar scent?
+Or maybe something else at the scene emitted that smell?"

-He attempted to offer a rational explanation, but his gaze flickered, avoiding mine.
+He tried to provide a reasonable explanation, but his gaze was somewhat evasive, unwilling to meet mine.

 His words sounded logical, as if he were trying to soothe me and help me analyze the situation.

-But I could sense that beneath his calmness lay a deliberate intent.
+But I could sense that beneath his calmness lay something deliberate.

-It felt as though he was avoiding something or guiding my thoughts away from a dangerous direction.
+It felt as if he was avoiding something or perhaps guiding my thoughts away from a dangerous direction.

 "Lu Li."